 In the event an employee does not have sufficient time outside of working hours to vote in a statewide election, if required by state law, the employee may take off enough working time to vote.
 Such time will be paid if required by state law.
 This time should be taken at the beginning or end of the regular work schedule.
 Where possible, your immediate Supervisor or the HR Manager should be notified at least two days prior to the voting day.

-3-9.
-Employee Assistance Program
+3-8.
+Employee Assistance Program (EAP)

-Sentry Installations LLC provides an employee assistance program for employees.
+Sentry Installations, LLC provides an employee assistance program for employees.
 This program offers qualified counselors to help you cope with personal problems you may be facing.
 Further details can be obtained by contacting an EAP counselor at (888) 231-7015.

 Section 4 - Leaves of Absence

 4-1.
 Personal Leave

-Sentry Installations LLC, under certain circumstances, may grant you a personal leave of absence without pay.
+Sentry Installations, LLC, under certain circumstances, may grant you a personal leave of absence without pay.
 A written request for a personal leave should be presented to management at least two (2) weeks before the anticipated start of the leave.
 If the leave is requested for medical reasons and you are not eligible for leave under the federal Family and Medical Leave Act (FMLA) or any state leave law, medical certification also must be submitted.
 Your request will be considered on the basis of staffing requirements and the reasons for the requested leave, as well as your performance and attendance records.
 Normally, a leave of absence will be granted for a period of up to four (4) weeks.
-However a personal leave may be extended if, prior to the end of your leave, you submit a written request for an extension to management and the request is granted.
+However, a personal leave may be extended if, prior to the end of your leave, you submit a written request for an extension to management and the request is granted.
 During your leave, you will not earn vacation, personal days or sick days.
 We will continue your health insurance coverage during your leave if you submit your share of the monthly premium payments to the Company in a timely manner, subject to the terms of the plan documents.

 When you anticipate your return to work, please notify management of your expected return date.
 This notification should be made at least one week before the end of your leave.